 All reproductions of the IECEx Logo shall comply with the dimensional and colour proportions as shown in the electronic files provided by the IECEx Secretariat.

-The IECEx Logo may be enlarged or reduced arbitrarily in the same form and ratio, provided that the letters remain well legible, however, not smaller than 6 x 13 mm.
+The IECEx Logo may be enlarged or reduced arbitrarily in the same form and ratio, provided that the letters remain well legible, , but the smallest size permitted being 6 x 7 mm.

-The IECEx Logo shall have a minimum IEC Logo text size of 2.5 mm in height.

 Available electronic formats